emjv31/JPML/PF_PFF_PFPF/README.md

 * All modules are interconnected; moving files may break imports
 * The project uses TensorFlow for numerical computation
 * Numerical stability is handled internally (e.g., covariance checks, kernel regularization)
+* OT-based resampling relies on entropy-regularized Sinkhorn iterations and may require tuning
+* Robust OT can be used to improve stability in presence of outliers

 ---